Total Household Resources

 Adjusted gross income is the amount of income determined to be taxable by the Internal Revenue Service on the federal tax return.
 View www.irs.gov for more information.

 If you were a full-time student, view FAQ's for College/University Students.

 If I am claimed as a dependent, do I qualify for a homestead property tax credit or a home heating credit?

 If someone has claimed you as a dependent, you may be eligible for a Property Tax credit.
 Dependents who are not full-time students may also be eligible for a Home Heating credit.
 However, to claim either credit, you must include all support or assistance you received from parents or others in your total household resources.
-For more information, view instructions for the 2018 Homestead Property Tax Credit Claim MI-1040CR.
-(For other years search available tax forms.)
+For more information, view instructions for the Homestead Property Tax Credit Claim MI-1040CR.
+(For specific tax years, view available forms.)